Biden promotes E15 expansion with Menlo, Iowa visit

 “The role that ethanol has to play has been oversold by the ethanol industry,” he said.

-The Bureau of Labor Statistics reported in its Consumer Price Index for March that prices rose an additional 1.2% last month, part of an 8.5% spike in the past year, and Iowa State University Extension and Outreach has suggested farmers consider manure as a fertilizer and provided recommendations as fertilizer prices are soaring.
+The Bureau of Labor Statistics reported in its Consumer Price Index for March that prices rose an additional 1.2% last month, part of an 8.5% spike in the past year.

-Since January 2021, the price of anhydrous ammonia has increased 315%, urea has increased by 214%, liquid nitrogen by 290%, monoammonium phosphate by 171%, and potash by 213%, Miller’s office reported in its February announcement of an investigation into prices.
+Badger State Ethanol CEO Erik Huschitt says the announcement is just a brief fix and E15 should be available year-round long-term, Brownfield reported Tuesday.

-"We're concerned that the administration is not focused on the real structural problems here and is attempting to find short-term fixes that don't get at the heart of the issue,” American Petroleum Institute senior vice president of policy Frank Macchiarola told the Wall Street Journal.
+“The frustrating thing is when they make these emergency rulings, we finish this driving season and we’re right back where we started from,” he said.

 The USDA plans to award agricultural producers reliant on biofuel producers $700 million through a new Biofuel Producer Program by the end of April.
 The USDA also announced $5.6 million for Infrastructure for Renewable Fuels through the Higher Blends Infrastructure Incentive Program to increase sales and use of higher blends of ethanol and biodiesel, supporting nine projects in seven states.
 One hundred million will be awarded for biofuels infrastructure for grants for refueling and distribution facilities for the cost of installation, retrofitting or upgrading infrastructure and supporting biofuels for railways.